luontola/specsy/README.md

 Quick Start
 -----------

-If you use Maven, add the following dependency to your POM file:
+If you use Maven, add the following dependency to your POM file.
+If you don't use Maven, download the files manually from [Maven Central Repository](http://repo1.maven.org/maven2/net/orfjackal/specsy/specsy/).

     <dependency>
         <groupId>net.orfjackal.specsy</groupId>